 Harmonization of Food Safety Standards

-GFSI endeavors to standardize food safety practices globally, ensuring that consumers receive the same level of protection irrespective of where food is produced.
+GFSI works to standardize food safety practices globally so consumers are protected no matter where food is produced.

 This uniformity of standards eliminates the need for multiple audits and certifications, reducing costs and streamlining business processes.